LesleyYu/LiujiaYu.github.io/hw3/Descriptions.md

 The Card should support two interactions:

 1) On "Remove" button click artist should be removed from the favorites list
-2) **On card click (except on "remove" button) user should be navigated to the "Artist Details" page with the artist being displayed.
+2) On card click (except on "remove" button) user should be navigated to the "Artist Details" page with the artist being displayed.
 Search bar should be empty and there should be no search results.
-Both tabs should behave identically as they behave after artist details are being shown after search and select.**
+Both tabs should behave identically as they behave after artist details are being shown after search and select.

 ## 4-14 Notifications

-**Application should show confirmation in form of a top-right corner stackable notification for the following actions (with corresponding text and bootstrap style):**
+Application should show confirmation in form of a top-right corner stackable notification for the following actions (with corresponding text and bootstrap style):

-1) **add to favorites – "Added to favorites" (style = success)**
+1) add to favorites – "Added to favorites" (style = success)
-2) **remove from favorites – "Removed from favorites" (style = danger)**
+2) remove from favorites – "Removed from favorites" (style = danger)
-3) **logout – "Logged out" (style = success)**
+3) logout – "Logged out" (style = success)
-4) **profile deletion – "Account deleted" (style = danger)**
+4) profile deletion – "Account deleted" (style = danger)

-**Notifications should be shown regardless of where the action has been made.
+Notifications should be shown regardless of where the action has been made.
 These notifications should be visible for 3 seconds and automatically removed afterwards.
 In addition user may click "X" button on the right part of the notification to manually remove it.
 Notifications should stack vertically with the last notification triggered being on the bottom of the stack and the earliest being on the top.
-The stack grows from the top to the bottom of the page and persists between page navigations (not page reloads).**
+The stack grows from the top to the bottom of the page and persists between page navigations (not page reloads).

 ## Responsive Design (front-end)

-**The webpage you develop must be responsive.
-All functions should work on mobile devices.**
+页面变中等大小的时候，favoriteCard会重叠